Aging, Long-term Care, and Positive Psychology

 This introductory course consists of 4 audios with text transcripts focusing on what research on aging and research on centenarians can teach us about living longer, healthier, and happier and how therapists can apply this knowledge to their clients (and to themselves).

 Because identifying and reporting elder abuse is an important clinical issue, the course also includes information on identifying and reporting elder abuse.
 Additional resources and references are provided for further study, but they are not part of the course.

 - This course will teach the participant to

-- Be familiar with definitions of aging, pertinent research and professional organizations, long-term care facilities, types of dementia, the effect of aging on brains, and how scientific advances are likely to impact aging.
+- Discuss the definitions of aging, pertinent research and professional organizations, long-term care facilities, types of dementia, the effect of aging on brains, and how scientific advances are likely to impact aging.